 Meanwhile, Bush said that he had explained to Hu Jintao, the Chinese president, and the leadership in Beijing, why he attended the award ceremony.

 He said: “They didn’t like it, of course.
 But I don’t think it’s going to damage, severely damage, relations.

 “I have consistently told the Chinese that religious freedom is in their nation’s interest.
 I’ve also told them that it’s in their interest to meet with the Dalai Lama and will say so at the ceremony.”

 China pulled out of a meeting this week where world powers were to discuss Iran, in apparent protest at congress’s plan to honour the Dalai Lama with its highest civilian award.

 China had also cancelled an annual human-rights dialogue with Germany to show displeasure over Chancellor Angela Merkel’s September meeting with the Dalai Lama.

-Tibet has been ruled by China since Communist troops invaded the country in 1950, and the government is said to deal harshly with Tibetans who press for greater political and religious freedom.
+Tibet has been ruled by China since Communist troops invaded the country in 1950.

 Ye Xiaowen, director-general of the state administration for religious affairs, said: “The protagonist of this farce is the Dalai Lama.”